Spottyfriend/communism/recs.md

 [How Capitalism Exploits You](https://www.youtube.com/watch?v=2mI_RMQEulw) (2021). *Introductory.* **5 minutes.**

 [Work Won’t Love You Back: How Devotion to Our Jobs Keeps Us Exploited, Exhausted and Alone](https://www.hurstpublishers.com/book/work-wont-love-you-back/) (2021). *Introductory*. **496 pages / 12 hours and 59 minutes**.
+A deep exploration of ten areas of work commonly found in the Global North.

 [Riding for Deliveroo](https://www.politybooks.com/bookdetail?book_slug=riding-for-deliveroo-resistance-in-the-new-economy--9781509535507) (2019). *Introductory*. **180 pages.**